meuges/Contribute.cs-CZ/Contribute/markdown-reference.md

 Toto se zobrazí takto:

-- Toto je
+- This is
-- nadřazený seznam s odrážkami
+- a parent bulleted list
-  - a toto je
+  - and this is
-  - vnořený seznam s odrážkami
+  - a nested bulleted list
-- Hotovo!
+- All done!

 ### <a name="checklist"></a>Kontrolní seznam